 b) CC.

 c) This measurement is obtained in two steps.
 First step involves determining the time interval between the time stamps Tin and Tout.
 Where Tin is the time stamp when the Service Status is reported as “In-Service” for a cell by gNB-DU to gNB-CU and Tout is the time stamp when Service Status is reported as “Out-Of-Service” by gNB-DU to gNB-CU for the same cell in the GNB DU CONFIGURATION UPDATE messages.
 Second step involves summing up all these time intervals of a cell which fall within the desired observation time frame Tobv.
 This gives total in-service duration of a cell within the observation time frame Tobv.
-Where, Tobv is monitorGranularityPeriod as defined in TS 28.622[X] clause 4.3.16.
+Where, Tobv is monitorGranularityPeriod as defined in TS 28.622[13] clause 4.3.16.

 d) Each measurement is an integer value representing the number of minutes for which the cell was in-Service.